AzureCosmosDB/iot-solution-accelerator/Quickstart.md

             var sendTripAlert = await tripHelper.UpdateTripProgress(odometerHigh);
     ```

-    Here we are using the [.NET SDK for Cosmos DB v3](https://github.com/Azure/azure-cosmos-dotnet-v3/) by retrieving a Cosmos DB container reference with the CosmosClient (`_cosmosClient`) that was injected into the class.
+    Here we are using the [.NET SDK for Azure Cosmos DB v3](https://github.com/Azure/azure-cosmos-dotnet-v3/) by retrieving an Azure Cosmos DB container reference with the CosmosClient (`_cosmosClient`) that was injected into the class.
 We use the container's `GetItemLinqQueryable` with the `Trip` class type to query the container using LINQ syntax and binding the results to a new collection of type `Trip`.
 Note how we are passing the **partition key**, in this case the VIN, to prevent executing a cross-partion, fan-out query, saving RU/s.
 We also define the type of document we want to retrieve by setting the `entityType` document property in the query to Trip, since other entity types can also have the same partition key, such as the Vehicle type.

     Once we have retrieved the trip (`var trip = (await query.ReadNextAsync()).FirstOrDefault();`), we instantiate a new instance of the `TripHelper` class, passing in the trip, container reference, and `HTTPClientFactory` instance that was injected into the constructor.
 We pass the `odometerHigh` value into the `UpdateTripProgress` method of the `TripHelper` class to determine whether we need to send an alert.